servalproject/serval-dna/doc/Servald-Configuration.md

 Invalid configuration
 ---------------------

-Although `serval.conf` is usually written and read only by **servald**, in fact it is an external file which could be modified by other means, so **servald** has no control over its contents.
-The semantics of the configuration loading anticipate the possibility of encountering a syntactically malformed file or an unsupported option or an option with an invalid value:
+Although `serval.conf` is usually written and read only by **servald**, in fact it is an external file which may be modified, so **servald** has no control over its contents.
+The semantics of the configuration loading anticipate the possibility of encountering a syntactically malformed file or an unsupported or invalid option:

  * If `serval.conf` is syntactically malformed, then **servald** will log a warning, skip the malformed line and continue parsing;